 (d) The committee shall focus on three aspects of health care namely maternal care, child health and general health and access of health delivery services.

 a.
-Antenatal care, supply of folic acid and iron tablets;
+Antenatal care, the supply of folic acid and iron tablets;

 c.
 Motivate and ensure institutional deliveries